ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### The Editor

-Next we need a web-based editor.
+Next, we need a web-based editor.
-There are a couple options, here are a few:
+There are a couple options.
+Here are a few:

 - [Monaco-Editor](https://microsoft.github.io/monaco-editor/)
 - [CodeMirror](https://codemirror.net/)
 - [ACE Editor](https://ace.c9.io/)

-None of them have built in language clients, but all of them have extensions that provides one.
+None of them have built-in language clients, but all of them have extensions that provides one.

 - Monaco-Editor: [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient)
 - CodeMirror: [@shopify/codemirror-language-client](https://github.com/shopify/theme-tools), [codemirror-languageserver](https://github.com/FurqanSoftware/codemirror-languageserver), [codemirror-languageservice](https://github.com/remcohaszing/codemirror-languageservice)
 - ACE Editor: [ace-linters](https://github.com/mkslanc/ace-linters)

-But to be fair the ones for CodeMirror don't really look stable.
+But to be fair, the ones for CodeMirror don't really look stable.

 I decided to go with Monaco for a couple reasons: